megitsnow/f1-react-app/README.md

-# F1 Fan: An app for all things Formyla One
+# F1 Fan: An app for all things Formula One
 ![F1 Fan header]()

 Live link: